ezrayalley/SignLink-A-Multimodal-Bidirectional-Sign-Language-Translator/README.md

 ## Contributing

-We welcome contributions to enhance the Sign Language Translator!
+I welcome contributions to enhance the Sign Language Translator!
 To contribute:

 1. Fork the repository.
 2. Create a feature branch: